hipe/tmx/basic/README.md

-some such sub-nodes are more conceptual (for example there is a "List" sub-node that has facilities useful for working with lists, however it does not itself model a list structure); and others are more concrete (for example the "Sexp" sub-node models an actual S-expression)
+some such sub-nodes are more conceptual (for example there is a "List" sub-node that has facilities useful for working with lists, however it does not itself model a list structure); and others are more concrete (for example the "Sexp" sub-node models an actual S-expression).